-- (15) COVID Marshal has the meaning in clauses Error!
-Reference source not found.7(22)(b), 7(25)(b), 7(31)(a) (as the case may be); - (16) COVID streaming area means any patient treatment area in a COVID streaming hospital, nominated by the relevant health service as an area dedicated to treating a confirmed case or confirmed cases, including negative pressure rooms for SARS-CoV-2 patients; - (17) COVID streaming hospital means: - (a) The Alfred Hospital; - (b) Box Hill Hospital; - (c) Royal Melbourne Hospital; - (d) Monash Medical Centre Clayton (obstetric services); - (e) The Royal Children's Hospital Parkville; - (f) The Royal Women's Hospital Parkville; - (g) Epping Private Hospital; - (h) La Trobe Private Hospital; - (18) COVIDSafe Plan has the same meaning as in the Workplace Directions; - (19) Department means the Department of Health; - (20) Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (21) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 24) as amended or replaced from time to time; - (22) Directions currently in force has the same meaning as in the Workplace Directions; - (23) employee includes a person who is self-employed; - (24) employer means a person who owns, operates or controls a Work Premises and includes a person who is self-employed or a sole-trader; - (25) face covering has the same meaning as in the Workplace Directions; - (26) Green Zone Country has the same meaning as in the Border Directions;
+- (16) construction site means a Work Premises at which civil works, building or construction activities take place; - (17) COVID Marshal has the meaning in clauses 7(3)(b), 7(22)(b), 7(25)(b), 7(31)(a) (as the case may be); - (18) COVID streaming area means any patient treatment area in a COVID streaming hospital, nominated by the relevant health service as an area dedicated to treating a confirmed case or confirmed cases, including negative pressure rooms for SARS-CoV-2 patients; - (19) COVID streaming hospital means: - (a) The Alfred Hospital; - (b) Box Hill Hospital; - (c) Royal Melbourne Hospital; - (d) Monash Medical Centre Clayton (obstetric services); - (e) The Royal Children's Hospital Parkville; - (f) The Royal Women's Hospital Parkville; - (g) Epping Private Hospital; - (h) La Trobe Private Hospital; - (20) COVIDSafe Plan has the same meaning as in the Workplace Directions; - (21) critical and essential infrastructure means: - (a) construction or maintenance (including civil works, building or construction activities) of critical and essential infrastructure (whether privately or publicly funded) where the Victorian Government has deemed, and the Chief Health Officer has endorsed, that it is urgently required for the purposes of sustaining human health, safety and wellbeing, on a case by case basis; or - (b) activities deemed by the Victorian Government from time to time as 'State Critical Infrastructure Projects'; or - (c) construction for the purposes of national security or defence; - (22) density quotient has the same meaning as in the Workplace Directions; - (23) Department means the Department of Health; - (24) Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (25) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 26) as amended or replaced from time to time; - (26) Directions currently in force has the same meaning as in the Workplace Directions; - (27) early stage land development sites means all civil works undertaken on open air, large greenfield sites that are associated with and preparatory to construction of multiple individual residential dwellings or industrial or commercial development on that site (including site remediation and site preparation works, construction of utilities and construction of roads, bridges, stormwater/flood management works and trunk infrastructure); - (28) employee includes a person who is self-employed; - (29) employer means a person who owns, operates or controls a Work Premises and includes a person who is self-employed or a sole-trader; - (30) face covering has the same meaning as in the Workplace Directions; - (31) Green Zone Country has the same meaning as in the Border Directions;

-Note: information regarding countries with current, valid (and not temporarily or permanently suspended) safe travel zone agreements with the Commonwealth of Australia is available at: www.health.gov.au/news/health-alerts/novel-coronavirus-2019-ncov-health-alert/coronavirus-covid-19-restrictions/coronavirus-covid-19-advice-for-international-travellers#travel-zones as amended or replaced from time to time by the Victorian Government;
+Note: information regarding countries with current, valid (and not temporarily or permanently suspended) safe travel zone agreements with the Commonwealth of Australia is available at: www.health.gov.au/news/health-alerts/novel-coronavirus-2019-ncov-health-alert/coronavirus-covid-19-restrictions/coronavirus-covid-19-advice-for-international-travellers#travel-zones as amended or replaced from time to time by the Victorian Government.